MicrosoftDocs/windows-ai-docs/docs/how-to.md

 3. Load, bind, and evaluate the model in your application code.
 4. Run on any Windows 10 device!

-## ONNX models

-To use Windows ML, you'll need a pre-trained machine learning model in the [Open Neural Network Exchange (ONNX)](https://onnx.ai) format.
-You can either 1) get a pre-trained ONNX model, or 2) train your own model and convert to ONNX format.

-### 1. Get an ONNX model
-To get a pre-trained model in ONNX format, see [Get an ONNX model](get-onnx-model.md).

-### 2. Convert a model to ONNX

-If you already have a trained model in a different format, such as Caffe2, CNTK, Chainer, Pytorch, or Tensorflow, then you can export to ONNX format with the [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.

-You can also use [WinMLTools](https://pypi.org/project/winmltools/) to convert trained models to the ONNX format.
-WinMLTools supports conversion from these formats:

-- Core ML
-- Scikit-Learn
-- XGBoost
-- LibSVM

-To learn how to install and use WinMLTools, please see [Convert a model](conversion-samples.md).

-With the [Visual Studio Tools for AI](https://github.com/Microsoft/vs-tools-for-ai/) extension, you can also use WinMLTools within the Visual Studio IDE for a more friendly, click-through experience to convert your models into ONNX format.

-Once you have an ONNX model, you can integrate the model into your app either by using Windows ML's code generator or calling the Windows ML APIs directly.

 ## Automatic interface code generation